netorcai/hexabomb/docs/details.rst

 then try to apply failed actions until convergence of the game state.

 The order into which the actions are applied is described in the following algorithm.
-Feel free to read the actual implementation in `hexabomb applyPlayersActions function`_ for more details.
+Feel free to read the actual implementation in `hexabomb's source code`_ for more details.

 .. code-block:: algorithm